patternfly/patternfly/src/site/pages/accessibility-guide.md

 ### Low Vision

-Users with low vision can have different needs depending on their eye condition.
-Needs can range from not relying on color to communicate information, color palettes that provide sufficient contrast, and a layout that is responsive when the user zooms in to magnify the contents of the screen.
+Users with low vision can have different needs depending on the nature of their visual impairment.
+Users may have difficulty with color differentiation, blurriness, or lack of vision in central or peripheral areas.
+These needs mean that interfaces should not rely on color to communicate information, palettes need to have sufficient contrast, and layouts should be responsive when font sizes are increased.

 ### Motor